thephez/readme-dash-core/export/markdown/core-examples-transaction-tutorial-p2sh-multisig.md

 > NEW_ADDRESS4=yZSxAakpoWGG3vcsvpk9qNtsYREhump4Cr
 ```

-We generate a new P2PKH address to use in the output we're about to create.
+# 7. Create raw transaction

+We generate the <<glossary:raw transaction>> the same way we did in the [Simple Raw Transaction subsection](core-examples-transaction-tutorial-simple-raw-transaction).

 ``` bash
 ## Outputs - inputs = transaction fee, so always double-check your math!